CXFirst/job-interview/README.md

 ## Installation

-The project run inside a docker with webpack for ease of use.
+The project runs inside a docker with webpack for ease of use.
 Run the following commands :
 ```bash
 docker-compose build
 docker-compose up